 We seek applicants who are well-rounded individuals with compelling professional and/or educational experience.
 Applicants should provide evidence of interest in, and/or potential to fulfill, a leadership role in a formal organization.
 If you have questions, please contact the CBA Graduate Programs Office.

 A GMAT score of at least 500 is preferred with scores of at least the 50th percentile on all sections of the GMAT preferred.
 Completion of all sections, including the essay, is required.
-GMAT information is available online at GMAT website.
+GMAT information is available online at the GMAT website.
 Students who have taken the GRE, MCAT, PCAT, LSAT or CAT may request consideration for admission based on those scores.
-A minimum score of 50% on all sections of the test is expected.
+A minimum score of 50% on all sections of the test is preferred.
+A score of 90% or better is expected for the CAT.
 Students holding a Masters, Doctorate or Juris Doctor from an American university may request admission based on the Master's degree.
 The student's overall application will be reviewed and the Graduate Admissions Committee reserves the right to require the GMAT for admission.
 If a student without a Masters or Doctorate has not taken a test, the GMAT should be taken.

 No specific undergraduate major is required for admission.

 The following applies to joint degree applicants in addition to the regular admission criteria and requirements:

 The average GMAT score and four-year GPA for those admitted is 555 and 3.43, respectively.